Scaling Mixed-Integer Programming for Certification of Neural Network Controllers Using Bounds Tightening: Deriving and tightening bounds

 IBP propagates an axis-aligned bound in layer-by-layer steps through the NN to obtain valid bounds for each activation variable \cite{gowal_effectiveness_2019}.
 In particular, given a valid bound for the $(l-1)$-th layer, ${z}^{(l-1)} \in \left[l^{(l-1)}, u^{(l-1)}\right]$, IBP computes valid bounds for $z^{(l)} = \operatorname{ReLU}\left(W^{(l)}z^{(l-1)} + b^{(l)}\right)$:

-IBP is used in the majority of MIP studies owing to its simplicity, but can produce loose bounds as dependencies between neurons are not accounted for.
-In fact, the bounds produced by IBP get exponentially weaker as they are propagated through the depth of the network \cite{badilla_computational_2023}.
+IBP is used in the majority of MIP studies owing to its simplicity, but can produce loose bounds as dependencies between neurons are omitted.
+In fact, the bounds produced by IBP exponentially weaken as they are propagated through the depth of the NN \cite{badilla_computational_2023}.